openspim/openspim.github.io/x-openspim_alignment.md

 Start with the first kinematic mirror (KM1) using the fine adjustment screws (pink arrows) and aim for the central opening of the first alignment disc (AD1).
 Then adjust the second kinematic mirror (KM2, green arrows) but this time try to hit the central hole of the second alignment disc (AD2).
 The laser beam will not hit the alignment disc right away.
 Instead, it typically diminishes before reaching the central hole of the alignment disc.
 Whenever this is the case, go back to the first kinematic mirror (KM1) and readjust for the Iris aperture hole.
 Play this back and forward until the beam strikes both reference points and the first optical rail is correctly aligned.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure4.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure4.png"></a>
-<figcaption> Figure 4
+<figcaption> Figure 4 - Beam alignment along the first optical rail.
 </figcaption>
 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 5</span>&nbsp;
 Proceed to the second optical rail between the corner mirror and the illumination objective of the chamber.
-Again, place the two reference points at the beginning and the end of the rail.
-Initially the Gimbal mount knobs of the corner mirror should be brought into a neutral position and the first alignment done by sliding the corner mirror forward or backward along the rail.
-There should be a reasonable alignment of the beam before fixing the mirror onto the rail.
-Now the beam can be aligned by adjusting the corner mirror with the horizontal and vertical adjuster knobs of the Gimbal mounts until the beam passes directly through the center of both alignment disc holes.
+Again, place the two reference points at the beginning and the end of the rail (see Figure 5).
+Initially the Gimbal mount knobs of the corner mirror should be brought into a neutral position and the first alignment done by sliding the corner mirror forward or backward along the rail (Figure 5, red double headed arrow).
+There should be a reasonable alignment of the beam before tightly fixing the mirror onto the rail.
+Now the beam can be aligned by adjusting the corner mirror with the horizontal (H) and vertical (V) adjuster knobs of the Gimbal mounts until the beam passes directly through the center of both alignment disc holes.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure5.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure5.png"></a>
-<figcaption> Figure 5
+<figcaption> Figure 5 - Beam alignment along the second optical rail.
 </figcaption>
 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 6</span>&nbsp;
-Mount the lenses of the first telescope system (without the cylindrical lens) and pay attention that the distance between them roughly equals the sum of their focal length (19 mm and 75 mm means that the distance between the two lenses should be 94 mm).
+Mount the lenses of the first telescope system as shown in Figure 6 (without the cylindrical lens) and make sure that the distance between them roughly equals the sum of their focal length (e.g., 19 mm and 75 mm means that the distance between the two lenses should be 94 mm).
 Note that by placing the telescopic lenses, the beam has significantly expanded.
-Follow the enlarged beam starting behind the telescopic lenses e.g., with a piece of cleaning tissue, and check if the beam retains the same diameter until it hits the corner mirror.
-This indicates that the distance between the two lenses is correct.
-It may be a good idea to verify if the telescopic lenses did not severely alter the alignment of the laser e.g., by placing an alignment plate at the end of the rail.
-Such misalignments can be avoided by ensuring that the telescopic lenses are tightly assembled and that the lens mounts face the illumination axis without any tilt.
+Follow the enlarged beam starting behind the telescopic lenses (a piece of lens cleaning tissue will do) and check if the beam retains the same diameter along the rails until it hits the corner mirror.
+At this point it may be a good idea to verify whether the insertion of the telescopic lenses did not severely alter the alignment of the laser beam.
+This can be checked by placing an alignment disk at the end of the rail.
+Such misalignment are common and can be avoided by ensuring that the telescopic lenses are tightly assembled and that the lens mounts face the illumination axis without any tilt.
 One might need to make minor adjustments using the screws of the kinematic mounts to correct for small deviations of the beam caused by the inserted lenses.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure6.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure6.png"></a>
-<figcaption> Figure 6
+<figcaption> Figure 6 - Alignment along the rails in one of the two illumination sides is completed.
 </figcaption>
 </figure>